Guide for Load Cells

-With an unloaded measuring body with a balanced strain gauge bridge circuit, the output voltage is zero volts.
-Since a measuring body reacts to temperature changes with tension and compression, for example, the Wheatstone bridge circuit suppresses these temperature influences to a very good degree.
-The so-called apparent strain has hardly any influence on the zero point in this type of circuit.
+With an unloaded measuring body in a balanced strain gauge bridge circuit, the output voltage is zero volts.
+Since a measuring body reacts to temperature changes with tension and compression, for example, the Wheatstone bridge circuit suppresses these temperature effects very well.
+Apparent strain has little effect on the zero point in this type of circuit.
 Since the magnitude and direction of each of the two pairs of strain gauges (one pair for compression / one pair for tension) undergo an almost identical change in resistance, there is almost no change in the resulting output signal.
-Also, undesirable mechanical bending moment or shear force influences diagonal to the measuring direction compensate the symmetry of the strain gauge bridge circuit to a certain degree.
+Also, unwanted mechanical bending moment or shear force influences diagonal to the measuring direction compensate to some extent for the symmetry of the strain gauge bridge circuit.

 The output voltage Ua is zero if the resistance ratio of both bridge branches is equal.
-If these resistance ratios exist, then the bridge is called balanced.
-Ua is of the order of a few millivolts [mV], therefore the electrical signals are expressed in the unit millivolts per volt [mV/V].
+When these resistance ratios are present, the bridge is said to be balanced.
+Ua is of the order of a few millivolts [mV], so the electrical signals are expressed in the unit millivolt per volt [mV/V].

-Our KT versions are particularly worthy of mention.
-These force transducers are offered with an integrated measuring amplifier in the sensor housing and are calibrated at the factory.
-This eliminates wiring work between force sensor and measuring amplifier as well as time-consuming tuning work between sensor and amplifier.
-A stable signal is obtained in one unit, which is otherwise in the mV/V range.
+Of particular note are our KT versions.
+These transducers are offered with an integrated amplifier in the sensor housing and are factory calibrated.
+This eliminates the need for wiring between the force sensor and the amplifier, as well as time-consuming tuning between the sensor and the amplifier.
+A stable signal is obtained in one unit, otherwise in the mV/V range.

-All force transducers with built-in electronics or with standardized output are calibrated in the factory in the desired force direction in Newton.
-According to the specified mounting position (standing or hanging) or the load direction (compression or tension), the zero point and characteristic value are adjusted.
+All transducers with built-in electronics or with standardized output are factory calibrated in the required force direction in Newtons.
+The zero point and sensitivity are adjusted according to the specified mounting position (upright or suspended) or load direction (compression or tension).

-External measuring amplifiers such as our IMA2DMS are therefore offered for sensors without an integrated measuring amplifier.
+External amplifiers such as our IMA2DMS are therefore offered for sensors without integrated amplifiers.

 KT Types with amplifier

-Some important basic rules must be observed for the correct and safe installation of force transducers.
+Some important basic rules must be followed to ensure the correct and safe installation of force transducers.

-The measuring force must act as accurately as possible in the measuring direction of the force transducer.
-Thus, the applied load and the force transducer form a continuous line of force action.
-For composite load forces, the actual line of action of the force (resulting force vector) shall be determined and the transducer shall be aligned accordingly.
-Components that act differently, such as eccentric loads, transverse forces or torsional moments are disturbance variables and falsify the measurement signal.
-In addition, the spring body can be irreversibly deformed.
-Deformations or mechanical adjustments (e.g. drilling of the measuring body by yourself) must not be carried out!
+The load must be applied as accurately as possible in the direction of measurement of the load cell.
+In this way the applied load and the load cell form a continuous line of action.
+For composite loads, the actual line of action of the force (resulting force vector) must be determined and the transducer aligned accordingly.
+Components that act differently, such as eccentric loads, lateral forces or torsional moments, are disturbance variables and falsify the measurement signal.
+In addition, the spring body may be irreversibly deformed.
+Deformation or mechanical adjustments (e.g. drilling holes in the measuring body) must not be carried out!

 When designing devices for force measurement, the specified nominal force must be strictly adhered to in order to exclude measurement uncertainties or, in critical cases, avoid destruction by irreversible deformation of the force transducer.

 If the mechanical design of a force measuring device cannot exclude the possibility of an overload occurring in a critical case, appropriate devices shall be installed to protect the force sensor.
-Supports, for example, may limit the strain range of the deformation body in the case of compressive forces.
+For example, supports may limit the strain range of the deformation body in the case of compressive forces.

-Special attention should be paid to the suspended mounting position of a force transducer that is subject to tensile force.
-In the case of hanging suspended loads, precautions must be taken to secure the load (e.g. by chains or suspension ropes mounted parallel to the force transducer).
-Otherwise, there is a possibility that the measuring body "breaks / tears" in the event of overload and the load falls down.
+Special attention should be paid to the suspended mounting position of a load cell that is subject to tensile forces.
+In the case of suspended loads, precautions must be taken to secure the load (e.g. by chains or suspension ropes mounted parallel to the load cell).
+Otherwise, in the event of overload, the load cell may "break/tear" and the load may fall.

-Especially for load cells, the measuring body must be installed on a solid platform in accordance with the mounting instructions.
-It is essential to avoid bending the base plate.
-The substructure provided for the mounting should be sufficiently large and have a mounting surface that is as flat as possible.
+Especially for load cells, the measuring body must be installed on a solid platform according to the mounting instructions.
+Bending of the baseplate must be avoided.
+The substructure provided for mounting should be sufficiently large and have as flat a mounting surface as possible.

 The load carrier, force application components and the force transducer must be connected rigidly, i.e. without play.
 In the case of movable mounting positions, in particular also in the case of suspension mountings in the direction of traction, rod ends or ring nuts must be used for force application.
 In the case of multi-axial degrees of freedom, a cardanic mounting should be used to avoid measurement uncertainties and destruction of the transducer by impermissible transverse and lateral forces.

-Preferably, force transducers are operated in one loading direction, i.e. either in tension or in compression.
-Only S-Beam force sensors are suitable for alternating loads.
-Shear beams and load cells can usually only be loaded in compression (note force application in the data sheet).
+Force transducers are preferably used in one direction of loading, either tension or compression.
+Only S-Beams are suitable for alternating loading.
+Shear beams and load cells can usually only be loaded in compression (take a look at the data sheet for the application of force).
 Force sensors with integrated electronics are only calibrated in one direction, either in tension or in compression.

-Shock and vibration influence the measurement result of a force transducer (force F = mass "m" x acceleration "b") e.g. by superimposing them in static measurements.
-The dynamic forces occurring in this process must be taken into account when designing measuring ranges and overloading of the transducer due to dynamic load changes must be avoided.
-The resonant frequency of the various deformation bodies depends, among other things, on the mass and the stiffness (mechanical impedance).
-A vibration load must be significantly below this resonance frequency in its frequency range.
+Shocks and vibrations affect the measurement result of a force transducer (force F = mass "m" x acceleration "b"), e.g. by superimposition in static measurements.
+The dynamic forces involved must be taken into account when designing the measurement ranges and overloading of the transducer due to dynamic load changes must be avoided.
+The resonant frequency of the various deformable bodies depends, among other things, on their mass and stiffness (mechanical impedance).
+A vibrating load must be well below this resonant frequency in its frequency range.